FH-001/atprototools/README.md

 python to get as many people writing bsky code as possible.

 ### ABOUT THIS FORK
-An updated sub-version of the atprototools , that includes the following features:
+An updated sub-version of the atprototools, that includes the following features:
--Ability to delete records
+- Ability to delete records
--Ability to import gif and video posts
+- Ability to import gif and video posts
--Added meta data for records in postBlootWithMedia()
+- Added meta data for records in postBlootWithMedia()

 ### TO-DO:
 Since I am just starting and re-learning python, the code is messy. <br>I will improve this as I research and learn more about the atproto endpoints, api and other libraries.